STRONG-VLA: Decoupled Robustness Learning for Vision-Language-Action Models under Multimodal Perturbations: Experimental Evaluation

 \subsection{Real-world Experiments}

-To validate the practical effectiveness of STRONG-VLA beyond simulation, we deploy our approach on a real-world robotic platform using an AIRBOT Play robotic arm.
+To validate the practical effectiveness of STRONG-VLA beyond simulation, we deploy our approach on AIRBOT Play.
 We adopt OpenVLA-OFT as the base model and apply the STRONG-VLA fine-tuning procedure as in simulation.

-The real-world task involves a tabletop manipulation scenario (\emph{pick up the cube and place it on the plate}), detailed experimental settings and training configurations are provided in Appendix~\ref{sec:real_word_exp}.
+We evaluate two tabletop manipulation tasks, including cube-to-plate placement and carrot-to-bowl placement.
+Each perturbation setting is evaluated over 10 repeated trials, and success rates are reported in Table~\ref{tab:real_world}.
 Figure~\ref{fig:real_world} visualizes representative execution trajectories, contrasting failure cases of the Raw Model with successful executions achieved by STRONG-VLA under input perturbations.